-The Arden Army is a non-profit, non-denominational, religious organization and we are dedicated to assisting poor, underprivileged children in Thailand and seek your donations
+The Arden Army is a trans-denominational church and we are dedicated to assisting poor, underprivileged children in Thailand and seek your donations.

 The Main Problems Faced by Children in Thailand: